KevinApodaca/Covidly/README.md

 CS 4390 semester project as developed by Team 2 at the University of Texas at El Paso.

 ## Project Structure
-*core/* contains frontend html files and static files.
+*core* contains frontend html files and static files.
-*processdata/getdata* contains services for fetching data.
+*processdata>getdata* contains services for fetching data.
 ## Running Project
 To run the project take the following steps
 1. `git clone https://github.com/KevinApodaca/Covidly.git`